freeletics/khonshu/docs/codegen/activity-generation.md

 generation. `stateMachine` also behaves the same and the composable will receive `state` from it and can use `sendAction` to talk to the state machine.

-A new parameter is the `navHost` composable.
+A new parameter is the `SimpleNavHost` composable.
 This composable is a pre-configured `NavHost` that already has all destinations and deep links added to it.
 This leaves 2 parameters when calling the composable:
 - A `Modifier` to influence how the `NavHost` is shown on screen
-- A `(NavRoot, BaseRoute) -> Unit)` function that will be called whenever the currently shown destination changes.
+- A `(NavRoot, BaseRoute) -> Unit` function that will be called whenever the currently shown destination changes.
 This is optional and null can be passed instead.

 The code generation will automatically take care of creating a `HostNavigator` and